Pagophily: Edwardsiella andrillae

-Edwardsiella andrillae is a recently discovered "ice-loving" sea anemone that was discovered in Antarctica.
+First described in 2013, Edwardsiella andrillae is an "ice-loving" sea anemone discovered in Antarctica.
 The white anemones were observed by scientists of the Antarctic Geological Drilling Program (ANDRILL).
 The organisms live burrowed in the ice, upside down with their tentacles "protruding out into the frigid water".
 This is the first species of sea anemone that has been observed to live in ice rather than on the ocean floor.
 Research regarding the diet and lifestyle of Edwardsiella andrillae is ongoing.

-Climate Change and Pagophilic Animals
+Impact of climate change

 Climate change and the reduction of sea ice in polar regions has had significant impacts on organisms that prefer or depend on ice habitats.
 A "stochastic population projection" has shown that there will likely be drastic declines in the polar bear population by the end of the 21st century.
 Polar bears rely on seals and fish as their primary food source.
 While the bears can hunt land mammals such as caribou and fox, they can survive off of land prey for only approximately 6 months.
 Without the abundance of sea ice, polar bears cannot access seals and fish and, thus, can starve.
 These projections were important in the decision to list the polar bear as a threatened species under the U.S. Endangered Species Act.

 In addition to threatening polar bear populations researchers also argue that seal populations will also be impacted by climate change.
 "The breeding-habitat loss in their traditional breeding areas [will impact] distributional changes and in all probability abundance reductions".
 Seals use ice to nurture their young and teach them to hunt; however, with the reduction of ice due to climate change, seals cannot teach their young to hunt before their lactation period is over.
 Climate change poses a significant threat to pagophilic animals.